 nice to “meet” you!

-If you’re looking for a personable mental health professional who’s totally relatable and offers science-backed ways to change, let’s GO!
+If you’re looking for a personable mental health professional who’s genuinely relatable and offers science-backed ways to change, let’s GO!

 Acceptance & Commitment Therapy (ACT) helps with human suffering no matter how it’s labeled.
 When using its strategies outside of psychotherapy, ACT refers to Acceptance & Commitment Training.
 Either way, as an ACT practitioner, I’m less concerned with labels, diagnoses, and how you appear to behave on the outside.
 I’m much more concerned with what you get (or get to avoid) by doing (or not doing) whatever it is that keeps you struggling.